I’m writing this while sitting in a hotel room during a road trip, so staying fit while traveling has been on the front of my mind.

-I almost always take my Trigger Point Foam Roller & Ball.
-They’re small enough to travel with, which is always a bonus with me, plus all the sitting done while traveling can really do a number on tightening your muscles.
+I always take a small massage ball since it’s small enough to travel with, which is always a bonus with me.
+Plus all the sitting done while traveling can really do a number on tightening your muscles.
 You’ll be grateful you have it to loosen up those tight spots while stuck in a hotel room.

 When to Exercise

 When you exercise will depend on your travel schedule.
 Know what your schedule is before you leave and decide when the best time be to fit your workout in.

 I find the best way to get in exercise while traveling is to schedule it in the morning.
 This way, I get up first thing in the morning, exercise, then shower and prepare for the rest of my day.

 Waiting for the end of the day could make it more difficult to squeeze in an exercise session because you’ll be tired from a full day of travel, sightseeing, or conferences.
 Exercising while you’re fresh in the morning will leave you feeling ready for the day and able to relax and enjoy the evening.